AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

     if and($arg_mode, eq($arg_mode, 'rewrite:redirect_301')) {
         rewrite('/a/b/c.txt', 'redirect', 301)
     }
-    A 302 or 301 redirect to /a/b/c.txt is performed and the original parameters remain unchanged.
+    Note: A 302 or 301 redirect to /a/b/c.txt is performed and the original parameters remain unchanged.
     ```